 - The Bachelor of Science in Business Administration (BSBA) in accounting – a 124 hour program that prepares students for careers in public, corporate, and governmental accounting organizations.
 The accounting curriculum includes the breadth and depth of business and accounting knowledge needed to succeed in these organizations.
 Over the period 2003-2006, USM awarded 362 BSBA degrees in accounting, approximately 25 percent of all degrees in accounting awarded by all four-year public universities in the state of Mississippi.
 From Summer 2004 through Spring 2008, 318 BSBA degrees in accounting were awarded – making it the 6th largest degree-granting program at USM.
 BSBA students may enroll in all required accounting courses at both the Hattiesburg and Gulf Park campuses.

 - The Master in Professional Accountancy (MPA) program – a 30 hour program that is integrated with the BSBA curriculum.
 MPA graduates are especially prepared for careers in public accounting, and meet the course and credit hour requirements to sit for the nationally administered Certified Public Accountant (CPA) examination.
 Our graduates are recruited by local, regional, national, and international accounting firms, including the “Big Four” public accounting firms (KPMG, Deloitte, Ernst & Young, and PwC).
 Placement of our MPA graduates to accounting offices in Los Angeles, Houston, New York City, Memphis, Atlanta, Birmingham, and New Orleans supplement those made within the State.
 One hundred percent of those 2012 MPA graduates seeking employment were successfully placed.
 Our success in placing our graduating MPA students given the worst economy in decades provides evidence of the quality of the MPA program and the market demand for its graduates.
-The MPA program is only available at the Hattiesburg campus.

 The strength of the School of Accountancy (SoA) is manifested in its teaching faculty